 20. Make a Countdown to Christmas chain

-Now this holiday tradition will definitely bring so much anticipation and excitement.
+Now this holiday custom will definitely bring so much anticipation and excitement.

 As soon as December hits, create a countdown-to-Christmas chain.

 Each day, tear off a link, getting you one step closer to the big day.
-And as Christmas day approaches, your kids' enthusiasm will surely double!
+And as the most wonderful time of the year approaches, your kids' enthusiasm will surely double!

-This simple Christmas tradition is a tangible representation of shared excitement, especially for your little ones, who can't wait for Santa to arrive.
+This simple Yule ritual is a tangible representation of shared excitement, especially for your little ones, who can't wait for Santa to arrive.

 21. Decorate the house and yard in a new way